Logo

 6 const char* var = getenv("FLAG_HASH");

-7 cout << var << endl;
+7 cout << "here is the flag: " << var << endl;

 8}